zodmaner/trivial-openstack/README.md

 ## Getting Started

-Getting started with trivial-openstack is easy.
+Getting started with Trivial-OpenStack is easy.
 The first thing we need to do is to authenticate with the OpenStack Keystone (identity)
 service: